Coronavirus Information

 See Graduate College requirements for international students.

 The Test of English as a Foreign Language (TOEFL) must show a minimum score of 79 iBT (or 60 on the revised PBT with no section score lower than 15).
 Individual MyBest scores must also be dated within 2 years of the enrollment term to be considered valid.
 Students wishing to be considered for financial aid in the form of an assistantship must score a minimum of 24 on the speaking section of the TOEFL IBT.
-The International English Language Testing System (IELTS) a score of 7.5 or better, with no subject below a 7.
-A score of 8 is the recommended level.
+The International English Language Testing System (IELTS) must have a minimum composite score of 7, with no subject below a 6.
+Students wishing to be considered for financial aid in the form of an assistantship must score a minimum of 7.5 in the speaking section.
+8 is the recommended level.

 Request that your scores be submitted by the testing organization (TOEFL or IELTS).
 List 2102 as the department code for sociology and 4832 for the school code.
 Your scores will then be sent electronically to the University of Arizona, where they will be automatically merged with your application.